maypop-the-dragon/oxeye-project/README.md

 # The Oxeye Project

-If there are three things I enjoy, they are probably:
- 1. Minecraft
- 2. programming
- 3. designing things
- 4. designing and programming things in Minecraft
- 5. buffer overflows
- 6. lying
- 7. unfunny jokes
- 8. dragging on a joke too long

-I *want* to like Minecraft Survival mode, but I feel it has some issues...

-This project sets out to "fix" modern Minecraft: Java Edition's Survival gameplay with a set of data packs.
-Even if you think Minecraft is fine as-is, you might still enjoy using some of these data packs for a fresh experience!
+This project tries to "fix" Minecraft: Java Edition's survival gameplay with a set of data packs.
+They are designed to work together in any combination, but many of them are unlikely to work well with other data packs and mods.

+Even if you think Minecraft is fine as-is, you might still enjoy using them for a fresh experience!
+If you care, my theory is, primarily, that Minecraft is too dominated by "meta" strategies, such as crafting a bed early and skipping every night or repeatedly placing and breaking a lectern to get a villager to sell you a Mending enchanted book specifically.
+I want to change the mechanics that allow these un-fun strategies to exist.

 ## Data Packs So Far

+### Elemental Enchanting

++ **Status:** Early Concept Development

+---

+*Elemental Enchanting* overhauls enchanting with a system in which enchantments are constructed from fundamental parts based on the four classical elements, plus two extra, more Minecraft-y elements.
+This system is meant to encourage experimentation and allow for many equally useful combinations of enchantments.

+### Infoverlays

++ **Status:** Proof of Concept

+---

+*Infoverlays* adds informative overlays that appear when you hold certain items in your hand.
+You can also see the overlays on items in item frames.
+The overlays are an in-universe replacement for the debug screen and create fun building possibilities like functional wall clocks.

+The only overlay I have implemented so far is for normal compasses and maps, and it currently only works in one's hand, not in item frames.

 ### Minimal Structures